cnellington/cnellington.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
+I work on AI/ML for biology to enable automated biomarker discovery, drug repurposing, and therapeutic target identification for heterogeneous and rare diseases.
+My research interests span foundation models, probabilistic graphical models, biological modeling, and multi-task learning.

+I co-created [contextualized.ml](https://github.com/cnellington/contextualized), an sklearn-style toolbox for personalized modeling with heterogeneous observational data.
-Check out my research on [contextualized.ml](https://github.com/cnellington/contextualized), a statistical machine learning toolbox for estimating powerful biological models at per-patient or per-cell resolution, enabling truly personalized modeling for healthcare and precision diagnostics.
+Contextualized Machine Learning is a novel machine learning paradigm that estimates models, functions, and distributions at sample-specific resolution, allowing per-patient or per-cell analysis of biomedical data and enabling truly personalized modeling for healthcare, precision diagnostics, and drug repurposing.

-My research interests span meta-learning, multi-task learning, graphical models, and biological modeling.
-I primarily work on adaptive and sample-efficient machine learning systems that respond to new challenges by using knowledge gathered across many different environments.
-I'm particularly interested in using these tools to study heterogeneous diseases, like cancer and COVID-19, where disease behavior and pathological mechanisms vary from patient to patient.
-Meta-learning helps us understand how contexts like genetics and environmental factors create patient-specific disease behaviors and pathologies.

-I also enjoy rock climbing, guitar, learning languages, my cats Mimi and Goma, and my rats Boogie and Disco.
+I also enjoy rock climbing, running, backpacking, guitar, learning languages, and wild speculation about Spotify's recommender system.
 I've lived in Austin TX, Seattle WA, and Pittsburgh PA and I call them all home.